Marin County Assistance Programs.

 St. Vincent De Paul Society of Marin County (phone (415) 454-3303) helps the currently homeless, and they also run a program known as The Home Visits Program, which arranges for volunteers to visit needy individuals and families at risk of eviction to provide temporary financial assistance with paying bills, including rental payment as well as cooling, heating and utility bill payment.
 Assistance provided by the program is paid directly to the landlord or to the utility company.

 BayLegal of Marin provides low income families and the elderly with help, some of which may be free.
 Programs include Economic Justice, which is used for obtaining public assistance such as SSI or medical care.
 Lawyers can also help with eviction and housing issues and also offer debt or foreclosure counseling.
 Other civil matters may be addressed in Marin County too.
-Continue.
+Continue with free Bay Area Legal Aid.

 West Marin Community Resource Center – Partners with county agencies and non-profit community organizations to help people address their basic needs.
 A number of programs are offered, including these below.